FreshRSS/FreshRSS/docs/en/users/10_filter.md

 You don’t have to do anything special to combine multiple negative operators.
 Writing `!intitle:'thing1' !intitle:'thing2'` implies AND, see above.
 For more pointers on how AND and OR interact with negation, see [this GitHub comment](https://github.com/FreshRSS/FreshRSS/issues/3236#issuecomment-891219460).
 Additional reading: [De Morgan’s laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws).

-> ℹ️ Searches are applied to the raw HTML content
+> ℹ️ Searches are applied to the HTML content, and are automatically XML-encoded (so one can search for `'A & B'` without having to encode the `&amp;`).
+> To search HTML tags, one must use regex searches (see below).

 Finally, parentheses may be used to express more complex queries, with basic negation support: